FIRE logoFIRE: Rekindling Land and People

 Expedition Stations

-Located in the Visitor Center, Expedition Stations offer exploration, fun, and wonder in the natural world!
+Located in the Visitor Center, the Expedition Station offers exploration, fun, and wonder in the natural world!
+This is where you’ll also find some of our amphibian and reptile Animal Ambassadors in their new enclosures.

-• Inquiry Backpacks Provisioned with an essential set of tools for ecological inquiry, each backpack can be checked out from the Visitor Center’s Guest Services desk to extend visitors’ engagement with the natural world.
+Inquiry Backpacks Provisioned with an essential set of tools for ecological inquiry, each backpack can be checked out from the Visitor Services desk to extend visitors’ engagement with the natural world.